 - Graduate RA and TA positions are advertised on a rotating basis to all graduate students within the Department of Global Health, and faculty members overseeing the specific research projects or courses have the final say in selecting students to fill the RA and TA positions.
 We anticipate that DrGH students will be strong candidates for TA positions with several large undergraduate global health courses taught at UW, and DrGH program staff will be ready to assist admitted applicants in connecting with specific RA and TA opportunities.

-Are there special considerations for students with MSc, perhaps graduating earlier or admission requirement waivers?
+Are there special considerations for students with prior, related degrees (ie. MSc, MPH) - perhaps graduating earlier or admission/course requirement waivers?

 - The program will typically take 3 years to complete, although this will vary by student.